dhyayan/g-connectv2/README.md

 # g-connectv2

-To run the website pull from github
+To run the website download from github

 install node.js in your system